AugurProject/augur.js-docs/source/version2/includes/_transactionAPI.md

 Migrates the [Market](#market) into a winning [Child Universe](#child-universe) from a [Forked](#fork) [Parent Universe](#parent-universe).
 When a Fork occurs, there is a [Fork Period](#fork-period), wherein [REP](#rep) holders migrate their REP to the [Universe](#universe) they want to continue in.
 Once the Fork Period ends, the Child Universe with the most REP migrated to it is declared the [Winning Universe](#winning-universe).
 Calling this transaction calls `augur.api.Market.disavowCrowdsourcers` and then moves the Market from a Parent Universe to the Winning Universe after it's been decided.
 If the Market is a non-[Forked Markets](#forked-market) and has not had an [Initial Report](#initial-report) submitted yet, the owner of the Market will get paid the [No-Show Bond](#no-show-bond) using REP from the Market's former Universe.
 Regardless of whether the Market already has an Initial Report, the account that is performing the migration will place a new No-Show Bond (which could be a different size based on the new Universe).

-NOTE: If the End Time has elapsed, any existing Initial Report that has been submitted on the Market will be reset, and the parameter `p._payoutNumerators`, `p._invalid`, & `p._description` will be used to submit an [Initial Report](#initial-report) on the Market in the Market's new Universe.
+NOTE: If the End Time has elapsed, any existing Initial Report that has been submitted on the Market will be reset, and the parameter `p._payoutNumerators` & `p._description` will be used to submit an [Initial Report](#initial-report) on the Market in the Market's new Universe.
 If the End Time has not elapsed, these parameters will not be used.

 This transaction will fail if:

 * The Market is [Finalized](#finalized-market).
 * The [Forked Market](#forked-market) is not Finalized (i.e., the Fork Period is not over, so there is no Winning Universe to migrate to).
+* `p._payoutNumerators` is not specified correctly.
+(For information on what the Payout Set should look like, refer to the [Payout Set glossary entry](#payout-set).)

 #### **Parameters:**

 * **`p`** (Object) Parameters object.
     * **`p._payoutNumerators`**  (Array.&lt;number>|Array.&lt;string>) &lt;optional> Array representing the Market's Payout Set.
-(Required if the Market's End Time has elapsed; otherwise, unused.)
-    * **`p._invalid`**  (boolean) &lt;optional> Whether the Outcome of the Market is Invalid.
 (Required if the Market's End Time has elapsed; otherwise, unused.)
     * **`p._description`** (string) &lt;optional> Explanation for why the Initial Reporter is Staking on this particular Outcome.
 (Used only if the Market's End Time has elapsed.)
     * **`p.tx`** (Object) Object containing details about how this transaction should be made.
         * **`p.tx.to`** (string) Ethereum contract address on which to call this function, as a 20-byte hexadecimal string.